rzzzwilson/Random-Stuff/Tutorials/python/self/README.rst

     a.bump_print(2)

-can be thought of as a call to a class method with the object reference being passed as the first parameter:
+can be thought of as a call to a method of a class with the object reference being passed as the first parameter:

 ::

     <CLASS>.bump_print(a, 2)

 This instance reference (the first parameter) can have any valid name in the method implementation, but ``self`` is traditional, to the extent that any other